Are you intrigued by the idea of chatbots?

-For the purpose of this walkthrough, let’s assume that we want to engage first-time visitors to a sports gear store.
-Also, we want to learn more about them and assist them when browsing the site.
+For the purpose of this walkthrough, let’s assume that we want to engage first-time visitors of a sports gear store.
+Also, we want to learn more about them and assist them in browsing the site.

 Step 2.
 Outline the Chain of Events that Take Place on the Visitor’s Side

 Next, after defining the goal, we need to decide what will trigger the automation.